Ryanair's Spanish cabin crew union plans weekly strikes until January | Business

 Ryanair's Spanish cabin crew union plans weekly strikes until January

+Ryanair's Spanish cabin crew union members plan strikes on four days of every week until January to press demands for higher pay and better working conditions, a leader of the USO union said on Wednesday.
+The strike action, which is also backed by the SITCPLA union, will take place from Monday to Thursday during every week from Aug.
+8 to Jan.7, it said in a statement.

-Ryanair's Spanish cabin crew union members plan strikes on four days of every week until January to press demands for higher pay and better working conditions, a leader of the USO union said in a statement on Wednesday.
+Ryanair's Spanish cabin crew union members plan strikes on four days of every week until January to press demands for higher pay and better working conditions, a leader of the USO union said on Wednesday.

+"Recent strikes by USO/SITCPLA have been poorly supported with minimal effect," it said in a statement.
+Ryanair workers caused disruption at many Spanish airports during July, when they walked out for several days, mainly at weekends.

-The number of canceled flights was limited compared to other countries where Ryanair staff have also gone on strike as Spanish regulation forces airlines and staff to maintain a minimum service.
+However, the number of cancelled flights was limited compared to other countries where Ryanair staff have also gone on strike as Spanish regulations require airlines and staff to maintain a minimum service.
 "As the company has been unable to listen to the workers, we have been forced to call new strike days," said Lidia Aransanz, a leader for USO's Ryanair section.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)